 T 0656/98 (Non-party appellant/GENENCOR) 18-05-2001

-I. European Patent 260 105 was revoked by a decision of the Opposition Division announced at oral proceedings on 2 July 1997 with the written reasons posted on 20.
-April 1998, on the grounds that none of the requests put forward were found to meet the requirements of the European Patent Convention.
+I. European patent No. 0 260 105 was revoked by a decision of the opposition division announced at oral proceedings on 2 July 1997 with the written reasons posted on 20 April 1998, on the grounds that none of the requests put forward were found to meet the requirements of the European Patent Convention.

 II.
 The parties notified of the decision were: